Skip to content

 Joshua:

-Aristotle then was the first to undermine the doctrine of species, the doctrine of ideal forms, which I have just now mentioned, and which Plato had embraced in a wonderful manner so that he even affirmed that there was something divine in it.
-But Theus a man of very delightful eloquence, his name in Greek does mean something like divine speaker or divine speech, and of such purity of morals that his probity and integrity were notorious to all men broke down more vigorously, still the authority of the old school where he stripped virtue of its beauty and made it powerless by denying that to live happily depended solely upon it for straight out his pupil.
-Although a man of brilliant abilities must be excluded entirely from that school for having deserted that most indispensable part of philosophy, which is placed in virtue and morals and having devoted himself wholly to the investigation of nature, he by that very conduct departs as widely as possible from his companions.
+Aristotle then was the first to undermine the doctrine of species — the doctrine of ideal forms — which I have just now mentioned, and which Plato had embraced in a wonderful manner, so that he even affirmed that there was something divine in it.
+But Theophrastus, a man of very delightful eloquence — his name in Greek does mean something like “divine speaker” or “divine speech” — and of such purity of morals that his probity and integrity were notorious to all men, broke down more vigorously still the authority of the old school, where he stripped virtue of its beauty and made it powerless by denying that to live happily depended solely upon it.
+For Strato, his pupil, although a man of brilliant abilities, must be excluded entirely from that school, for having deserted that most indispensable part of philosophy which is placed in virtue and morals, and having devoted himself wholly to the investigation of nature, he by that very conduct departs as widely as possible from his companions.

 Cassius:

-And we’ll spend some time maybe the rest of the episode going through some comments that are made here in what’s already been written because the first thing that Varo points out here is that Aristotle was the first to undermine the doctrine of the ideal forms.
-And for our purposes in understanding Epicurus, the doctrine of ideal forms is a huge problem and it’s important for us to note that Epicurus is not the only one who saw a problem with it.
+And we’ll spend some time — maybe the rest of the episode — going through some comments that are made here in what’s already been written, because the first thing that Varro points out here is that Aristotle was the first to undermine the doctrine of the ideal forms.
+And for our purposes in understanding Epicurus, the doctrine of ideal forms is a huge problem, and it’s important for us to note that Epicurus is not the only one who saw a problem with it.
 Aristotle saw a problem with it that Cicero points out.
-Now, it’s interesting that as we’ve gone through academic questions, as we’ve gone through Tus and Disputations as we’ve gone through own ends, it’s been interesting to me that Cicero doesn’t seem to value Aristotle personally in quite the same way he’s viewed today.
-It seems to me over the years when I’ve been reading about Greek philosophy, Aristotle in some departments is just considered the smartest man who’s ever lived the most significant philosopher of the world, second only to Socrates perhaps in terms of fame.
+Now, it’s interesting that as we’ve gone through Academic Questions, as we’ve gone through Tusculan Disputations, as we’ve gone through On Ends, it’s been interesting to me that Cicero doesn’t seem to value Aristotle personally in quite the same way he’s viewed today.
+It seems to me over the years when I’ve been reading about Greek philosophy, Aristotle in some departments is just considered the smartest man who’s ever lived, the most significant philosopher of the world — second only to Socrates perhaps in terms of fame.

 But when Cicero discusses Aristotle, I don’t get the impression that Cicero had a nearly so high an opinion of Aristotle.
-As we see here, Aristotle is setting in motion a line of argument that Cicero pretty strongly disagrees with because Lado had embraced the ideal forms as it says here in a wonderful manner and affirmed that there was even something divine in these ideal forms.
-Well, that’s an important observation because it does seem that all of those philosophers of that school were considering the ideal forms to be directly related to the supernatural to God, to the divinity that established them.
+As we see here, Aristotle is setting in motion a line of argument that Cicero pretty strongly disagrees with, because Plato had embraced the ideal forms, as it says here, in a wonderful manner and affirmed that there was even something divine in these ideal forms.
+Well, that’s an important observation, because it does seem that all of those philosophers of that school were considering the ideal forms to be directly related to the supernatural — to God, to the divinity that established them.
 They didn’t just come into being by accident from the view of these other philosophers.
-So placing these ideal forms in a context in which they’re close to, if not actually divine, is an extremely important point because you don’t want people questioning the divine sanction of virtue and the things that go along with these ideal forms.
+So placing these ideal forms in a context in which they’re close to, if not actually divine, is an extremely important point, because you don’t want people questioning the divine sanction of virtue and the things that go along with these ideal forms.

 So this is a very critical aspect of philosophy to Cicero and to these Romans who at this point had 200 years of studying Greek philosophy under their belts.
-These arguments had been well developed, and what Cicero is giving us here is the dividing lines that people over the years had come to understand was important about these different philosophers because as this says, Aristotle was the first to undermine the ideal forms.
-Then comes along his successor, Theo Fraus, who people apparently thought was just a wonderful guy, wonderful speaker, and had high morals and high integrity, and everybody liked him, but this theus broke down more vigorously still the authority of the old school in regard to virtue.
-Cicero says that fraus stripped virtue of its beauty and made it powerless by denying that to live happily depended solely on virtue.
+These arguments had been well developed, and what Cicero is giving us here is the dividing lines that people over the years had come to understand was important about these different philosophers.
+Because, as this says, Aristotle was the first to undermine the ideal forms.
+Then comes along his successor, Theophrastus, who people apparently thought was just a wonderful guy, wonderful speaker, and had high morals and high integrity, and everybody liked him — but this Theophrastus broke down more vigorously still the authority of the old school in regard to virtue.
+Cicero says that Theophrastus stripped virtue of its beauty and made it powerless by denying that to live happily depended solely on virtue.
 Now, I don’t know how you could get a worse conclusion from the perspective of Cicero than to strip virtue of its beauty and to make virtue powerless and deny that living happily depends solely on it.

-That’s the kind of description that Cicero reserves for Epicurus and people he really dislikes to strip virtue of its beauty and its power.
+That’s the kind of description that Cicero reserves for Epicurus and people he really dislikes — to strip virtue of its beauty and its power.
 I can’t imagine anything from Cicero’s point of view that would be worse than doing that.
-And that’s the successor of Aristotle who’s supposed to be part of the academic tradition, and we don’t stop there according to Cicero, because Reto the pupil of Theophrastus, even though Cicero admits that he apparently had some brilliant abilities should be entirely excluded from this tradition because he deserted the most indispensable part of philosophy which is grounded in virtue and morals and instead walked away apparently from virtue and morals and devoted himself wholly to the investigation of nature, which in this context, Cicero is really strongly looking down upon as an abandonment of the key aspects of what philosophy is supposed to be all about.
+And that’s the successor of Aristotle who’s supposed to be part of the academic tradition.
+And we don’t stop there according to Cicero, because Strato, the pupil of Theophrastus, even though Cicero admits that he apparently had some brilliant abilities, should be entirely excluded from this tradition because he deserted the most indispensable part of philosophy which is grounded in virtue and morals, and instead walked away apparently from virtue and morals and devoted himself wholly to the investigation of nature — which in this context, Cicero is really strongly looking down upon as an abandonment of the key aspects of what philosophy is supposed to be all about.
 After that, in this paragraph, Cicero is going to turn his attention to those who remained with Plato.
-But I’ve just said some things about Aristotle and the Peripatetics that before I go further, I better go back to Joshua and see if he has any comment on this first section of section nine on Aristotle Theophrastus and then St. Strato.
+But I’ve just said some things about Aristotle and the Peripatetics that, before I go further, I’d better go back to Joshua and see if he has any comment on this first section of section nine on Aristotle, Theophrastus, and Strato.

 Joshua:

 And Cicero responds to his interlocutor this way.
-He says, what you would convict me for my own words and bring against me what I had said or written elsewhere?
+He says, “What you would convict me for my own words and bring against me what I had said or written elsewhere?
 You may act in that manner with those who dispute by established rules.
-We live from hand to mouth and say anything that strikes our mind with probability so that we are the only people who are really at liberty.
-But since I just now spoke of consistency, I do not think the inquiry in this place is whether the opinion of Xeno and his pupil aristo be true, that nothing is good, but what is honorable.
-But admitting that whether the whole of the happy life can be rested on virtue alone.
-Wherefore, if we certainly grant Brutus this, that a wise man is always happy, how consistent he is is his own business for who indeed is more worthy than himself of the glory of that opinion, still we may maintain that such a man is more happy than anyone else.
+We live from hand to mouth and say anything that strikes our mind with probability, so that we are the only people who are really at liberty.
+But since I just now spoke of consistency, I do not think the inquiry in this place is whether the opinion of Zeno and his pupil Aristo be true — that nothing is good but what is honorable.
+But admitting that, whether the whole of the happy life can be rested on virtue alone.
+Wherefore, if we certainly grant Brutus this, that a wise man is always happy — how consistent he is is his own business, for who indeed is more worthy than himself of the glory of that opinion — still we may maintain that such a man is more happy than anyone else.”

 Did Aristotle also strip virtue of its beauty, render it powerless by denying that to live happily depended solely upon it?
-So those are the two major issues right now.
-In the text, there’s this question of the undermining of the doctrine of ideal forms, and then there’s this question of whether virtue is stripped of its beauty and made powerless when theophrastus and potentially Aristotle deny that to live happily depended solely on it.
-And I will remind you that the question that was posed in Tus and Disputations was this, if you’re being whipped, is virtue sufficient for happiness?
-If you’re being tormented, tortured, if your country is hurled into ruin, if you’re banished from it, if you lose the lives of your children, if these things happen, can you still be happy if you have virtue and theis comes down on the side, that virtue is not sufficient.
+So those are the two major issues right now in the text: there’s this question of the undermining of the doctrine of ideal forms, and then there’s this question of whether virtue is stripped of its beauty and made powerless when Theophrastus — and potentially Aristotle — deny that to live happily depended solely on it.
+And I will remind you that the question that was posed in Tusculan Disputations was this: if you’re being whipped, is virtue sufficient for happiness?
+If you’re being tormented, tortured, if your country is hurled into ruin, if you’re banished from it, if you lose the lives of your children — if these things happen, can you still be happy if you have virtue?
+And Theophrastus comes down on the side that virtue is not sufficient.

-We need these other things too, that for someone to placate themselves with virtue when they’ve just experienced the death of a child, that this is so dark and so horrible and no parents should ever have to experience this, that to say of this that, well, I’ve got my virtue, the city is burning down behind me, but I can leave empty handed because there are no goods external to my soul, to what I carry with me at all times.
-And then we get into this discussion of precipitous and sates and palon and CROs and cranor, other successors, some of whom supported Plato’s system on both questions or one or the other question and more still who deviated in their own ways from Plato on those questions.
+We need these other things too — that for someone to placate themselves with virtue when they’ve just experienced the death of a child, that this is so dark and so horrible, and no parents should ever have to experience this, that to say of this: “Well, I’ve got my virtue; the city is burning down behind me, but I can leave empty-handed because there are no goods external to my soul, to what I carry with me at all times.”
+And then we get into this discussion of Speusippus and Xenocrates and Polemo and Crates and Crantor, other successors, some of whom supported Plato’s system on both questions or one or the other question, and more still who deviated in their own ways from Plato on those questions.

 Cassius:

-Yeah, Joshua, before we go into that, I’d like to make a couple of more summary comments about Aristotle because this is really interesting to me to see Cicero discussing it this way.
-And I have to say that I think I side with Cicero in what is implicit in what’s going on here Now, when in Tuscan Disputations it was pointed out that Cicero was being inconsistent in his analysis of whether Aristotle was the same as the older school or not.
-You could take away from that.
-This is a problem with Cicero being inconsistent, but I think we can understand why Cicero is struggling with this because Aristotle is someone who is highly respected in the history of philosophy, and he did apparently have a lot of very insightful things to say about how to categorize certain things and how to use logic and so forth.
+Yeah, Joshua, before we go into that, I’d like to make a couple more summary comments about Aristotle, because this is really interesting to me to see Cicero discussing it this way.
+And I have to say that I think I side with Cicero in what is implicit in what’s going on here.
+Now, when in Tusculan Disputations it was pointed out that Cicero was being inconsistent in his analysis of whether Aristotle was the same as the older school or not, you could take away from that: this is a problem with Cicero being inconsistent.
+But I think we can understand why Cicero is struggling with this, because Aristotle is someone who is highly respected in the history of philosophy, and he did apparently have a lot of very insightful things to say about how to categorize certain things and how to use logic and so forth.
 There is much to admire about Aristotle.

 You want to claim Aristotle for your own side.
-From Cicero’s point of view, you want to say that, well, he wasn’t really deviating that far.
-You want to keep him in the family because he’s so obviously intelligent on certain things, and maybe we have a tendency to do that in discussing Epicurean philosophy as well in that we want to say that Aristotle was a stepping stone in certain ways to the development of an epicurean viewpoint.
-But I do sort of sympathize with the direction I see Cicero going in here in that he’s pinning down the whole Aristotelian movement as a abandonment of taking a firm position on the ultimate divinity of the ideal forms, the ultimate logical rigorousness of your view of nature, because Aristotle clearly did not go as far as Epicurus did in pinning pleasure as the guide or the goal of life.
+From Cicero’s point of view, you want to say that, well, he wasn’t really deviating that far — you want to keep him in the family, because he’s so obviously intelligent on certain things.
+And maybe we have a tendency to do that in discussing Epicurean philosophy as well, in that we want to say that Aristotle was a stepping stone in certain ways to the development of an Epicurean viewpoint.
+But I do sort of sympathize with the direction I see Cicero going in here, in that he’s pinning down the whole Aristotelian movement as an abandonment of taking a firm position on the ultimate divinity of the ideal forms, the ultimate logical rigorousness of your view of nature — because Aristotle clearly did not go as far as Epicurus did in pinning pleasure as the guide or the goal of life.

-Aristotle somewhere in this middle ground of not having broken free completely from this idealization that Plato was involved in.
-Aristotle’s essences have some very similar problems, as does the platonic ideal forms.
-So everybody wants to claim Aristotle because of the intelligence of certain aspects of this categorization.
-But I think Cicero has an important point here that we should not lose sight of that for all the intelligence and virtuosity and elegance that we can come up with in categorizing things.
-And of course, Aristotle is studying nature in a very clinical type of way.
-It appears that Cicero is saying and seeing that Aristotle is kind of losing track of the ultimate question, which is how to live your life and whether you’re part of a divine plan or not, because Aristotle still stands for that divine plan.
-He hasn’t broken free and clear to nature being self-organized and our guidance being pleasure.
+Aristotle is somewhere in this middle ground — not having broken free completely from this idealization that Plato was involved in.
+Aristotle’s essences have some very similar problems to the Platonic ideal forms.
+So everybody wants to claim Aristotle because of the intelligence of certain aspects of his categorization.
+But I think Cicero has an important point here that we should not lose sight of: that for all the intelligence and virtuosity and elegance that we can come up with in categorizing things — and of course Aristotle is studying nature in a very clinical type of way — it appears that Cicero is saying and seeing that Aristotle is kind of losing track of the ultimate question, which is how to live your life and whether you’re part of a divine plan or not.
+Because Aristotle still stands for that divine plan; he hasn’t broken free and clear to nature being self-organized and our guidance being pleasure.

-And so there’s an ultimate lack of satisfac this in the direction that Aristotle went, that these few short sentences here I think do a pretty good job of summarizing for us.
-Okay, so in concluding that commentary on Aristotle, again, this section ends up by saying that Aristotle was moving the wrong direction in this most indispensable part of philosophy, which is placed in virtue and morals.
-And again, bringing all this up to the modern world and talking about how to apply epicure and philosophy.
-We’re focused on the meaning and role of virtue versus pleasure, morality versus pleasure, how those things work.
-And our investigation of nature, which Aristotle was getting into, is intended to bring us back to conclusions about the nature of virtue and morality, not to let us stay at the level of let’s categorize every type of snail we can possibly find on the continent of Africa.
+And so there’s an ultimate lack of satisfaction in the direction that Aristotle went, that these few short sentences here I think do a pretty good job of summarizing for us.
+Okay, so in concluding that commentary on Aristotle — again, this section ends up by saying that Aristotle was moving the wrong direction in “this most indispensable part of philosophy, which is placed in virtue and morals.”
+And again, bringing all this up to the modern world and talking about how to apply Epicurean philosophy: we’re focused on the meaning and role of virtue versus pleasure, morality versus pleasure, how those things work.
+And our investigation of nature, which Aristotle was getting into, is intended to bring us back to conclusions about the nature of virtue and morality — not to let us stay at the level of “let’s categorize every type of snail we can possibly find on the continent of Africa.”

 The goal of categorization and the goal of investigation of nature is not to simply produce lists of things and categories.
-It’s to produce information that we can then understand the great scheme of things and apply that to happy living.
-And that’s where everyone did not go along with Aristotle and Theophrastus and St. Strato, the School of Plato continued among other leaders who were more in tune with what Plato himself had said and who also understood that Aristotle was going in a direction that was not consistent with Plato.
-So Joshua, we’re not going to have time today to fully develop the more consistent followers of Plato or deal very far with Zeno and our CEC who were introduced in this paragraph as well.
-But let me get back to you, and where are your thoughts at the moment?
+It’s to produce information that we can then understand in the great scheme of things and apply that to happy living.
+And that’s where everyone did not go along with Aristotle and Theophrastus and Strato.
+The School of Plato continued among other leaders who were more in tune with what Plato himself had said, and who also understood that Aristotle was going in a direction that was not consistent with Plato.
+So Joshua, we’re not going to have time today to fully develop the more consistent followers of Plato, or deal very far with Zeno and Arcesilaus who were introduced in this paragraph as well.
+But let me get back to you — where are your thoughts at the moment?

 Joshua:

-Let me read first of all, from book four of Cicero’s Day Finns or on the ends of good and evil, which will shed more light on this ongoing question of where exactly Aristotle falls on all of these questions.
-But most especially on the question of whether virtue alone is sufficient for a happy life, which I think was probably just the main theme of Tus and Disputations.
-That was certainly the main theme of the fifth book of Tuske and Disputations.
-He says in book four of on ends responding to Cato, and he says this, he says, now, what has landed you in this impasse?
-Simply your pride and vain glory in constructing your chief.
-Good to maintain that the only good is moral worth is to do away with the care of one’s health, the management of one’s estate, participation in politics, the conduct of affairs, the duty of life, nay, to abandon that moral worth itself, which according to you is the be all and end all of existence objections that were urged most earnestly against aristo by Crispus.
+Let me read first of all from book four of Cicero’s De Finibus (On the Ends of Good and Evil), which will shed more light on this ongoing question of where exactly Aristotle falls on all of these questions — but most especially on the question of whether virtue alone is sufficient for a happy life, which I think was probably just the main theme of Tusculan Disputations.
+That was certainly the main theme of the fifth book of Tusculan Disputations.
+He says in book four of On Ends, responding to Cato:

 Cassius:

 Yeah, Joshua, we have these two lines of thought going on in this relatively short paragraph.
-When we come back next week, we will begin looking at those who attempted to stay closer to Plato and how Stoicism ends up being a part of that movement to reinterpret Plato in a way that Xeno of Cityum thought was more consistent.
-It’s very interesting to consider the relationship between these two issues while because at first glance, they seem separate ideal forms versus the nature of virtue.
-There probably is some significant overlap and cross pollinization going on between those two issues as to what you conclude about virtue, depending on your acceptance or rejection of this idealism embraced in ideal forms.
+When we come back next week, we will begin looking at those who attempted to stay closer to Plato and how Stoicism ends up being a part of that movement to reinterpret Plato in a way that Zeno of Citium thought was more consistent.
+It’s very interesting to consider the relationship between these two issues, because at first glance they seem separate — ideal forms versus the nature of virtue.
+There probably is some significant overlap and cross-pollination going on between those two issues, as to what you conclude about virtue depending on your acceptance or rejection of this idealism embraced in ideal forms.
 We’ll come back and discuss more of that next week as we continue in section nine.
-In the meantime, as always, we invite everyone to drop by the Epicurean French Forum and let us know if you have any comments or questions about our discussions of Epicurus.
+In the meantime, as always, we invite everyone to drop by the Epicurean Friends Forum and let us know if you have any comments or questions about our discussions of Epicurus.
 Thanks for your time today.
 We’ll be back again soon.
 See you then.
 Bye.